theupdateframework/taps/candidate-tuf-versions.md

 Repositories will add metadata for new TUF specification versions in new directories.

-As described in the [Rationale](#rationale), repositories must support multiple TUF specification versions.
+As described in the [Rationale](#rationale), repositories should support multiple TUF specification versions.
 In order to do so, this TAP proposes a new directory structure for repositories.
 When a repository manager chooses to upgrade to a new major TUF spec version, they create a new directory on the repository named for the major version (for example 2.0.0).
 This directory will contain all metadata files for the new spec version, but target files will remain in the parent directory to save space.
-The metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
+In this case the metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
 After creating the directory, the repository creates and signs root, snapshot, timestamp, and top level targets metadata using the new TUF spec version and places these